-Here are eight reasons the Cafe Malipop is a great Vienna cafe (links in bold italics are to posts on this site):
+Here are eight reasons I rate the Cafe Malipop one of my great Vienna cafes (links in bold italics are to posts on this site):

 (i) Viennese cafes, like London pubs, occasionally get “renovated” and, sometimes, ruined.
 You can feel safe at the Malipop.
 No renovation has taken place there since time began;

 The Malipop: how a late-night cafe should be